Jim's Film Website: Welcome

 Films of Rainer Werner Fassbinder

-Introduction to Fassbinder's life and work in theater and film, with reviews of all of his pictures on DVD, including The Merchant of Four Seasons, The Bitter Tears of Petra von Kant, Ali: Fear Eats the Soul, Effi Briest, The Marriage of Maria Braun, 23 more.
+Introduction to Fassbinder’s life and work in theater and film, with reviews of all of his pictures , including The Merchant of Four Seasons, The Bitter Tears of Petra von Kant, Ali: Fear Eats the Soul, Effi Briest, The Marriage of Maria Braun.

 Films of Pier Paolo Pasolini

-Introduction to Pasolini's life and work as poet, novelist, theorist and director, with reviews of all of his films on DVD, including Accattone, Mamma Roma, The Gospel According to Saint Matthew, Oedipus Rex, 6 more.
+Introduction to Pasolini’s life and work as poet, novelist, theorist and director, with reviews of all of his pictures, including Accattone, Mamma Roma, The Gospel According to [Saint] Matthew, Oedipus Rex.

 Films of Derek Jarman

-An overview of his career as artist, author and filmmaker, his role in British cinema, and reviews of all of his films on DVD.
-LATEST!
-Review of The Last of England.
+An overview of his career as artist, author and filmmaker, his role in British cinema, and reviews of all of his films,

 Films of Pier Paolo Pasolini

-Introduction to Pasolini's life and work as poet, novelist, theorist and director, with reviews of all of his films on DVD.
-LATEST!
-Review of Teorema.
+Introduction to Pasolini’s life and work as poet, novelist, theorist and director, with reviews of all of his films.

 Updated!
-Films based on a diverse range of GLBT literature, from ancient classics to contemporary fiction.
+Films based on a diverse range of LGBTQ+ literature, from ancient classics to contemporary fiction.

-- History of GLBTs in Film: Vito Russo's The Celluloid Closet; a wonderful complement is the film of The Celluloid Closet.
+; a wonderful complement is the documentary film, The Celluloid Closet.

-GLBT Classical Music, GLBT Literature, GLBT Non-Fiction, GLBT Visual Arts.
-Essay "Why a GLBT Focus?"
+LGBTQ+ Classical Music, LGBTQ+ Literature, LGBTQ+ Visual Arts.
+Essay “Why a LGBTQ+ Focus?”